neelsoumya/butterfly_detector/README.md

 # butterfly_detector

-Short scripts and notes for and from a deep learning course
+Tutorials, scripts and notes for and from a deep learning course.

+These notes can be used to teach machine learning.

 * Material